Una Ryan: Biography

 Ryan was awarded the Order of the British Empire in 2002 for her contributions to research and development to biotechnology.
 In 2007, she was honored with the Albert Einstein Award for her development of new vaccines to combat global infectious diseases and then in 2008, she left the for-profit sector leaving her positions at AVANT and Celldex.
 In 2009 she was awarded an honorary doctorate from the University of Bristol.
 In addition to vaccines, Ryan has worked on clean water solutions and in 2009 was awarded a Cartier Women's Initiative Awards for a wastewater cleaning program using blue-green algae and solar energy.
 Unable to secure venture capital funds for the program, Ryan turned her focus toward a program called Diagnostics for All, in an attempt to provide inexpensive diagnostic tests to developing countries.
 The innovation used paper tests and a drop of blood which when chemicals were applied would change color to indicate different results, without lab work required and simple disposal, as the paper could be burned.
 The company began with liver testing and then expanded their products to include pregnancy tests and a glucose monitoring test for diabetics.

 Deciding to relocate to the American west coast in 2013, Ryan accepted a position as the first woman to chair the Bay Area BioEconomy Initiative.
-While she was in Boston, Ryan had served on the board of the Biotechnology Industry Organization and the BioEconomy Initiative had similar aims of increasing efficiency and decreasing the time it takes for products to begin clinical trials and ultimately get to medical professionals.
+While she was in Boston, Ryan was on the board of the Biotechnology Industry Organization and the BioEconomy Initiative with similar aims of increasing efficiency and decreasing the time it takes for products to begin clinical trials and ultimately get to medical professionals.
 She also turned her focus to angel investing in an attempt to help women-run businesses find venture capital funds.
-Ryan served as managing director of Golden Seeds, as a partner in Astia Angel and participated with The Angel Forum all aimed at investing in startups and mentoring businesses in the Silicon Valley.
-She continues to serve on the boards of several biotechnology firms.
+Ryan was managing director of Golden Seeds, a partner in Astia Angel and participated with The Angel Forum all aimed at investing in startups and mentoring businesses in the Silicon Valley.
+She is on the boards of several biotechnology firms.

 In 2015, Ryan launched ULUX fine art based on her electron micrographs.
-Ryan has two daughters andfour grandchildren.
+Ryan has two daughters.